 The Junior League of Oklahoma City annually accepts applications for new community partners.
 Beginning in 2014, JLOC’s focus area for volunteer efforts became, “A healthy community begins with you – encouraging healthy living, a healthy lifestyle and a healthy YOU.”
 As such, partner project proposals should contain a Health focus for consideration.

-If your agency submitted an application in June/July 2016, you will be informed of the outcome of you proposal(s) prior to January 2017.
+If your agency submits an application in June/July 2017, you will be informed of the outcome of your proposal(s) prior to January 2018.

-For further information, questions or clarification, please contact Research, Education and Development (READ) Chair, Amanda Harding.
+For further information, questions or clarification, please contact Project Development Vice-Chair, Azadeh Adlamini.
 We look forward to hearing from you!

 SUGGESTIONS & RECOMMENDATIONS: